Public Holidays/Public Holidays - Mexico

 SEP 16

-Mexico's most important national holiday, celebrating independence from Spain in 1810.
-Marked by patriotic ceremonies, el Grito de Independencia, parades, and festivities nationwide.
+Mexico's most important national holiday and a statutory rest day, celebrating independence from Spain in 1810 with el Grito de Independencia, parades, and festivities on September 16th.

 Revolution Day

-Commemorates the Mexican Revolution of 1910.
-Observed on the third Monday of November, creating a long weekend for many workers.
+Dia de la Revolucion commemorates the Mexican Revolution of 1910 and is a statutory rest day observed on the third Monday of November, creating a long weekend for many workers.

 Automate Leave Management